ev3dev-python-tools/ev3dev2simulator/README.md

    Install python3

       Download Python 3.8.10 from the Python website (https://www.python.org/downloads/).
-      Note: 3.8.10 is the latest 3.8 versions with installers.
+      Note: 3.8.10 is the latest 3.8 version with installers.

    Install with pip